Hsien-HsiuLiao/ableton-unreal-engine/README.md

 "

-To install the OSC-UE$ plugin, this video provides a tutorial: https://www.youtube.com/watch?v=GGGs-n-CKtY
+To install the OSC-UE4 plugin, this video provides a tutorial: https://www.youtube.com/watch?v=GGGs-n-CKtY

 the video is split into these parts:
-Split into these parts:

 1. Introduction
 2. Install and Compile the plugin (or any plugin)